 How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

-Learn how to properly cut and care for peony buds for a beautiful vase floral arrangement in your home.
+Learn when and how to properly cut and care for peony buds for a beautiful vase floral arrangement in your home.

 After a long cold winter that seemed to never end, we find ourselves at the cusp of peony season.
 The buds have survived the late frosts, and now it’s time to celebrate this iconic flower!